-- Risk and Audit Committee (RAC): the RAC is instituted by the Supervisory and the Executive Board and focuses on the effectiveness and appropriateness of the internal risk management strategy, risk management framework and risk controls (collectively Enterprise Risk Management) of Aegon Nederland. - Risk and Capital Committee (RCC): the RCC is instituted by MTNL and is a decision making and an advising body.
-The purpose of the RCC is to perform management of financial risks, capital and associated expected return, in order to maintain a strong capital position of the Aegon Nederlandgroup as a whole. - Compensation Committee: the Compensation Committee is instituted by the Supervisory Board and is designated to safeguard sound remuneration policies and practices within Aegon Nederland by overseeing the development and execution of these policies and practices.

-- Proposition Approval Board: The Proposition Approval Board is instituted by the Executive Board of Aegon Nederland and has the purpose to assess whether propositions meet requirements from the perspective of customer interest, internally set policies and procedures and the applicable laws and regulations as well as from the perspective of Social Responsibility. - Reputation Board: The Reputation Board is instituted by the Executive Board of Aegon Nederland.
+- Risk and Capital Committee (RCC): the RCC is instituted by MTNL and is a decision making and an advising body.
+The purpose of the RCC is to perform management of financial risks, capital and associated expected return, in order to maintain a strong capital position of the Aegon Nederlandgroup as a whole. - Compensation Committee: the Compensation Committee is instituted by the Supervisory Board and is designated to safeguard sound remuneration policies and practices within Aegon Nederland by overseeing the development and execution of these policies and practices. - Proposition Approval Board: The Proposition Approval Board is instituted by the Executive Board of Aegon Nederland and has the purpose to assess whether propositions meet requirements from the perspective of customer interest, internally set policies and procedures and the applicable laws and regulations as well as from the perspective of Social Responsibility. - Reputation Board: The Reputation Board is instituted by the Executive Board of Aegon Nederland.
 The Reputation Board is responsible for the Reputation Policy that fits in with the vision of Aegon Nederland as a customer focused company.
 It ensures that there is structural attention for and guaranteeing the desired reputation with all (internal and external) stakeholders of Aegon Nederland. - Pricing Board: The Pricing Board is instituted by the Executive Board of Aegon Nederland.
 The Pricing Board has the generic goal of making good quality pricing decisions and to guarantee the quality of the processes to arrive at these decisions.
 In this Board the alignment of actuarial pricing, commercial interest, business interest and customer interest as proposed by a value stream is assessed. - Data Governance Board: The Data Governance Board is instituted by the Executive Board of Aegon Nederland.
 Data Governance is an important part of the way Aegon Nederland deals with data management.
 The Data Governance Board will supervise and outline frameworks for consistent and accurate data processing.